marc0olo/marc0olo/README.md

 # Hello, folks! 👋

-My name is Marco and I am not a random software developer.
-Always putting myself in the perspective of the users.
-Love doing Scrum and push me and my team to new limits.
-I know others can code better than me.
-But I am never shy to take action myself in development if required.
-I have an extremely good eye for detail and if there are any issues I will probably find them 😉
+My name is Marco and I am not a random software developer:

+- always putting myself in the perspective of the users
+- love doing Scrum and push me and my team to new limits
+- knowing others can code better than me
+- never too shy to take action myself in development if required
+- having an extremely good eye for detail
+  => if there are any issues I will probably find them 😉

 ## &#x1f4c8; GitHub Stats
 <div>